Gateways to Tractability for Satisfiability in Pearl's Causal Hierarchy: Linear Inequalities over Causal or Counterfactual Expressions

-\begin{theorem} \cSAT{\counterfact}{\lin} is in $\FPT$ w.r.t.\ the combined parameter $\maxrange + n$, and in $\XP$ w.r.t.\ $n$. \end{theorem} \begin{proof} Given an instance $\phi$ over domain $D$, we perform the following for each of the $n!$ orders of variables.
+\begin{theorem} \cSAT{\counterfact}{\lin} is in $\FPT$ w.r.t.\ the combined parameter $\maxrange + n$. \end{theorem} \begin{proof} Given an instance $\phi$ over domain $D$, we perform the following for each of the $n!$ orders of variables.
 If we do not find a model for any of these orders, we reject the instance.
 Consider a total order $V_1,\ldots,V_{n}$ of $\allV$ and let $U$, $\gF$, and the $Q_i$ be defined as in \cref{lem:nice_solution}.
 We test whether~$\phi$ admits a model as described in \cref{lem:nice_solution} with respect to that order using the following LP.
 Create an LP-variable~$p_q$ for each $q\in Q_1\times \ldots \times Q_{n}$.
-These represent the probability distribution over $U$, so we add an LP-constraint $\sum_{q\in Q_1\times \ldots \times Q_{n}} p_q = 1$ and, for each such $q$, we add an LP-constraint $p_q \ge 0$.
+These represent the probability distribution over $U$, so we add an LP-constraint $\sum_{q\in Q_1\times \ldots \times Q_{n}} p_q = 1$ and, for each such~$q$, we add an LP-constraint $p_q \ge 0$.
 Furthermore, using \cref{obs:model_eval}, we transform each constraint in $\phi$ into an LP-constraint by replacing each term $\Pr(\varepsilon)$ by a sum over all variables~$p_q$ for which $\gF, q \models \varepsilon$.
-We accept the instance $\phi$ if and only if there is at least one ordering of $\allV$ for which the constructed LP has a solution.
-In each constructed LP there are $\bigoh(|\phi|+ |Q_1\times \ldots \times Q_{n}|)$ LP-constraints and the number of variables is at most
+We accept the instance~$\phi$ if and only if there is at least one ordering of $\allV$ for which the constructed LP has a solution.
+In each LP there are $\bigoh(|\phi|+ |Q_1\times \ldots \times Q_{n}|)$ LP-constraints and the number of variables is at most

-As we can find a solution to an LP (or decide that there is none) in polynomial time with respect to its size (that is, the number of variables plus constraints), the total runtime of the algorithm is $n! (|\phi|^{\bigoh(1)}+\maxrange^{\,\bigoh(n^2)})$.
+As we can find a solution to an LP (or decide that there is none) in polynomial time with respect to its size (that is, the number of variables plus constraints), the total running time of the algorithm is $n! (|\phi|^{\bigoh(1)}+\maxrange^{\,\bigoh(d^n)})$.

-It remains to prove correctness.
-If one of the constructed LPs has a solution, let $\P$ be the probability distribution over $U$ as described by the variables $p_q$ in that solution.
-It is straight-forward to verify that $(\allV, \set{U}, \gF, \P)$ is a model for $\phi$, so we correctly accept the instance.
+If one of the constructed LPs has a solution, let $\P$ be the probability distribution over $U$ described by the variables~$p_q$ in that solution.
+It is straight-forward to verify that $(\allV, \set{U}, \gF, \P)$ is a model for $\phi$, so accepting the instance is correct.
 For the other direction, suppose $\phi$ is a \yesinstance.
 Then there is a well-structured model $\gM = (\allV, \set{U}, \gF, \P)$ for some ordering of $\allV$ by \cref{lem:nice_solution}.
-Observe that the LP constructed for that ordering of the variables has a solution by setting $p_q \coloneqq \P(U = q)$ for each~$q\in \range(U)$, so the algorithm correctly accepts the instance. \end{proof}
+Observe that the LP constructed for that ordering of the variables has a solution by setting $p_q \coloneqq \P(U = q)$ for each~$q\in \range(U)$, so the algorithm indeed accepts the instance. \end{proof}